joelnewcom/joelnewcom.github.io/software-engineering/csharp/index.md

 Its best practice that an async method always returns a Task.
 If it doesn't it will be hard to test the method.

+# Dependency injection

+## Scope
+scoped = Will be newly instantiated for every request context singleton = Will be created only once

+Only a smaller scope can reference a larger scoped object.
+A singleton cannot hold reference to a scoped instance.

+### Use scoped instance from singleton
+Use IServiceScopeFactory to instantiate a new scoped object in a singleton scoped class.

 # Settings
 Order of settings (A higher number overrides the lower)